cnoe-io/openapi-mcp-codegen/README.md

 This section requires `host.docker.internal` to be accessible.
 See [this GitHub issue](https://github.com/docker/for-mac/issues/7332) if you encounter any problems.

-10. If you generated with **--enable-slim**, you can also run the A2A server over SLIM and auto-start a local SLIM dataplane via docker-compose:
+9. If you generated with **--enable-slim**, you can also run the A2A server over SLIM and auto-start a local SLIM dataplane via docker-compose:
 ```
 export PETSTORE_API_URL=http://host.docker.internal:10000  # Needed so that the MCP server can talk to the mock API server running on the host
 make run-a2a-and-slim
 ```
 This docker-compose:
-- builds the agent image and runs two containers: one A2A over HTTP and one A2A bridged to SLIM,
+- Runs two containers: one A2A over HTTP and one A2A bridged to SLIM,
 - starts a slim-dataplane service defined in slim-config.yaml,
 - wires Langfuse into both containers (assuming `host.docker.internal` is accessible, alternatively add the langfuse components to the generate docker-compose file and update the `LANGFUSE_HOST` environment variable to `http://langfuse-web:3000`).

-To connect to the SLIM-bridged agent from the client in a new terminal run:
+10. To connect to the SLIM-bridged agent from the client in a new terminal run:
 ```
 make run-slim-client
 ```